Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Introduction

 Malicious actors can exploit the identified parameter vulnerability through multiple system layers, including file-system intrusions, firmware compromises, direct memory access (DMA) from compromised peripherals, or memory-level exploits.
-In each case, once attackers gain access to the model’s parameters, they can flip a small number of high-magnitude sign bits and trigger severe model failures.
+In each case, once attackers gain access to the model’s parameters, they can flip a small number of carefully selected bits and trigger severe model failures.
 This lightweight approach requires no iterative optimization, thereby reducing the attacker’s overhead while also increasing stealth.

 For example, consider the implications for autonomous driving systems.
 Traditional adversarial attacks \cite{PGD,FGSM,AA} on such systems would involve manipulating the input pixels in real-time, requiring continuous communication with the vehicle and performing intensive gradient calculations to mislead the model.
 Physical adversarial attacks, such as placing adversarial stickers on street signs (e.g., as demonstrated in \citet{adversarial_stickers}), demand direct access to the environment and are vulnerable to countermeasures like sensors on street signs or validation through additional traffic inputs.
+Other attacks targeting weights, such as \citet{BFA, park2021zebra}, rely either on the model’s real data or on costly synthetic data generated from it, and demand an exhaustive search involving numerous forward and backward passes through the victim’s model.
+Such attacks are impractical in real time because of their costly optimization process, and require the adversary to have full access to run the model as well as its data beforehand.

-These approaches also require physical intervention by the attacker, limiting their practicality.
-An attacker, even with limited access, could exploit any of the aforementioned vulnerabilities and discretely flip a small number of sign bits.
-By altering only a handful of critical parameters, often just one or two, the attacker can critically degrade the model’s perception and decision-making, posing a far more potent threat to the reliability of autonomous driving systems.
+With our proposed method, even with limited access, an attacker could exploit any of the aforementioned hardware or software vulnerabilities and discreetly flip a small number of critical bits.
+By altering only a handful of parameters, often just one or two in the strongest cases, the attacker can critically degrade the model’s perception, reasoning, and downstream decision-making, posing a far more potent threat to the reliability of deployed systems.
 The minimal computational footprint and high impact of this attack make it exceptionally challenging to detect and mitigate in real-world deployments.
 All code will be made publicly available upon acceptance.

 \textbf{Our main contributions are summarized as follows:}